 Odaiba Day Trip: Where the City Meets the Sea

-Cross the Rainbow Bridge directly across from central Tokyo, and you will land in Odaiba, a massive island of reclaimed land in the middle of Tokyo Bay.
-Here, the usual narrow Tokyo streets transform into wide avenues and open spaces, where a huge Gundam statue stands guard over a shopping centre, and the Miraikan museum explores the limits of science.
-From the quiet stretch of the artificial beach to the driverless train that brings you here, Odaiba feels less like a typical city district and more like a place where Tokyo finally has room to breathe.
+Crossing the Rainbow Bridge from central Tokyo leads you to Odaiba, a massive island of reclaimed land in the middle of Tokyo Bay.
+Here, the usual narrow Tokyo streets transform into wide avenues and open spaces where the city finally feels like it has room to breathe.
+From the massive Gundam statue standing guard over a shopping center to the interactive Miraikan museum, Odaiba feels less like a typical district and more like a forward-thinking escape.

-The first thing you notice when you get off the train to start your Odaiba Day Trip, is the quiet.
+The first thing you notice when you get off the train to start your Odaiba day trip is the quiet.
 After the narrow, crowded streets of central Tokyo, the island feels wide open.
 We headed straight for the Marine Park, which sits just across from the station.
-For my seven-year-old son, the stretch of artificial beach was the perfect place to finally run wild after the trip over the bay.
+For my son, the stretch of artificial beach was the perfect place to run around after the trip over the bay.

 A short walk inland from the shoreline brings you to the Unicorn Gundam.
 Standing nearly 20 meters tall, this massive figure keeps a watchful eye over the plaza and the DiverCity shopping center.
 Even if you aren’t a fan of the series, the sheer scale of it is impressive.
-If you have time to head inside, the kids will likely gravitate toward the Unko (Poop) Museum or the ‘Little Planet’ digital playground.
-For a quieter moment, we found the ‘Factory Zone’ inside the Gundam Base on the top floor surprisingly interesting a look at the tech behind the toys.
+If you head inside, kids will likely gravitate toward the Unko (Poop) Museum or the “Little Planet” digital playground.
+For a quieter moment, we found the “Factory Zone” inside the Gundam Base on the top floor surprisingly interesting for its look at the tech behind the toys.

-Since the statue stands right at the entrance of the centre, it’s a natural spot to stop for a break.
-Inside, the food court is exactly what you’d expect from a busy Tokyo shopping centre—loud, high-energy, and nothing fancy, but a solid place to grab a quick bowl of ramen or tempura.
-It’s a bit of a scramble to find a table, but it was an easy way to get a decent lunch before we kept moving across the island.
+Since the statue stands right at the entrance of the center, it’s a natural spot to stop for a break.
+Inside, the food court is exactly what you’d expect from a busy Tokyo shopping center—loud and high-energy, but a solid place to grab a bowl of ramen or tempura.
+It can be a scramble to find a table, but it was an easy way to get a decent lunch before we kept moving across the island.

 A short walk from the shopping centre brings you to National Museum of Emerging Science and Innovation—better known simply as the Miraikan.
 The building is a massive, modern setup of glass and steel, and the first thing you see when you walk in is a giant LED globe hanging right in the middle of the entrance.
 We took the escalators up to the main floors, which gives you a great look at the scale of the place.